 The fake as a complex sign that shapes new myths, values and contemporary commodity production.

-CORIN is a gathering knot of permutations—the sound of something meticulously ruined and renewed.
+a gathering knot of permutations—the sound of something meticulously ruined and renewed

 ordinary digital interfaces and technological machines as materials to generate new experiences reinterpreted from the intended consumer use of the digitally banal